 Afghanistan’s insecurity, mountainous terrain and political instability make it the most challenging location in which we work, and, as a result, the one that needs our commitment the most.
-So far, we’ve trained more than 42,000 Self-Help Group members and created almost 39,000 jobs in the country.
+So far, we’ve trained 44,000 Self-Help Group members and created 42,000 jobs in the country.
 And we’re just getting started.

 - Hand in Hand wins AGFUND prize